Cycle Syncing: How to work with your hormones in each phase of your cycle

 Add these food items to your shopping list for the follicular phase:

-Mental wellness - cycle syncing guidelines during the follicular phase
+Mental wellness tips during the late follicular phase

 During this phase, you are likely to feel more creative, upbeat, and optimistic.
 Utilize this time to do activities like:

-How to cycle sync during your ovulation phase
+How to cycle sync during ovulation and the mid-luteal

 This is a great time to focus on taking advantage of your increased energy levels.
 Keep in mind, not to overdo your training, as it could decrease your sex hormone-binding globulin (SHBG) resulting in lower fertility.